 Making Cargo Talk

-Equipping the industry with this capability is imperative to improve the value proposition of air cargo and capitalize on e-commerce and special cargo growth.
+Equipping the industry with interactive cargo capability is imperative to improve the value proposition of air cargo and capitalize on e-commerce and special cargo growth.

 Air cargo suppliers need that information on an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
 This is valid for all types of products and is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).

 Interactive Cargo project objectives